 Problem We Are Trying To Solve

-Growing financial vulnerability and financial stress are mainstream issues in Canada many countries globally.
+Growing financial vulnerability and financial stress are mainstream issues in Canada and many countries globally.
 This has many knock-on effects linked to financial and economic stability; health, quality of life, well-being, productivity, inclusive growth and resilience.
 Consumers’ financial well-being, financial health and financial resilience is rising on global policy agendas as countries confront economic volatility and increased household vulnerability.

-Financial health increasingly recognized as a factor contributing to financial stability, financial well-being, inclusive growth, resilience building and other aspects of individual and societal well-being.
+Financial health is increasingly recognized as a factor contributing to financial stability, financial well-being, inclusive growth, resilience building and other aspects of individual and societal well-being.
 In the financial sector, the financial health and resilience of customers and employees contribute to the sustainability, profitability and stability of financial institutions.

 In view of important connections with growth and stability, there is a growing interest from financial sector authorities, regulators, supervisors, governments, financial institutions, employers and innovators in understanding and advancing financial health and resilience at the household and macro levels.